Paying bills on time is important, but when you’re writing that check or clicking “pay now” online, you may not realize just how important it is.

-Payment history can help or hurt your credit score.
-It all depends on that payment history.
+Payment history can help or hurt your credit score — it all depends on what reporting agencies glean from your payment activity.

-Aspects of your payment history that help your credit score:
+Aspects of your payment history that can help your credit score:

 - On-time payments